What Is Ransomware and How Do You Deal With It?

 Using a Virtual Private Network (VPN) whenever employees connect from outside the regular network will ensure your data remains protected.

-For mobile devices, the same firewall and end-point scanning rules should apply.
+For mobile devices, the same firewall and end-point scanning rules should apply as any other desktop or laptop device: even the smallest devices are gateways into your system for hackers.

 Takeaways for Dealing with a Ransomware Attack